What does it really take to get lean or reach your health and body composition goals?

 For women: This is also considered a very low body fat percentage.
 Many bikini and fitness models will reach this body fat level, and some may not be able to menstruate.

 Women will see muscle definition in their abs, legs, arms, and shoulders.
-There also may be some vascularity and separation between the muscles.
-The woman’s hips, buttocks, and thighs may have a little less shape because of their low body fat.
+There may also be some vascularity and separation between the muscles.
+Because of their low body fat, women’s hips, buttocks, and thighs may have a little less shape.

 Both men and women may achieve a six-pack at this level of leanness.